JunkFood02/Seal/README.md

 - Download all videos in the playlist with one click.

-- Embed subtitles into the downloaded videos
+- Embed subtitles into the downloaded videos.

 - Execute custom yt-dlp commands with templates.

-- Manage in-app downloads.
+- Manage in-app downloads and custom command templates.

 - Easy to use and user-friendly.